IsaLubs/Genesis-Institute/README.md

 - Back to top button takes visitor back to top.
 - Footer are not being displayed on pages when user don´t need to scroll, see bugs in Readme.

+### Responsivness
+Chrome dev tools were used throughout the development of the project to test responsiveness.
+Responsiveness was tested using Dev Tools to emulate the following devices.

+- Iphone 5
+- Iphone 6/7/8
+- Iphone 6/7/8 Plus
+- Iphone X
+- Ipad
+- Ipad Pro

 ## Technologies Used

 I have used several technologies that have enabled this design to work: